 During 2020 an unincorporated joint venture partnership was formed between seven partners, with the GBRF as the principal funder and AIMS as the managing entity.
 In parallel the RRAP research and development program was reduced to fit the available funding and the process of contracting projects was commenced.
 The first \$165 million of research and development has now been contracted and has commenced.
-AIMS, as the managing entity, has led the process of developing and contracting the research program.
+AIMS, as the managing entity, continues to lead the process of developing and contracting the research program, and will work closely with the new government on any changes to overarching funding arrangements.